Zuehlke/robo-challenge/framework/python/README.md

 Next you need editor, you could use PyCharm Community version (https://www.jetbrains.com/pycharm/) or a simple editor like Brackets (http://brackets.io).

-When you want autocomplection in PyCharm you can install the Python ev3 language bindings on your local machine.
+When you want autocompletion in PyCharm you can install the Python ev3 language bindings on your local machine.

 ```bash
 cd framework/python